 Lentils are an essential part of a vegetarian Indian meal.
 There is a wide variety of dals that are found in India and in other cultures too.
 It is amazing to how theer so many different dal recipes to cook; like lentil soup, kofta curry, and roasted dal prepration.

 This recipe comes from a humble chef from a roadside eatery with whom I spent almost two hours learning some of the most delicious recipes that I hope to cook soon.
-If you like this recipe, please take a moment to rate it and/or leave your comments at the end of the blog.
+If you like this recipe, please take a moment to rate it and/or leave your feedback in comments.
 It will really encourage me to keep exploring, learning and improving.

 - ½ cup split black gram with skin (chilkewali urad daal)